-Additionally, in efforts to provide skills training that meets the needs of existing manufacturing employers in the local area and to deter continued downsizing and outsourcing of remaining manufacturing plants still in existence, and hopefully re-stimulate the resurgence and growth of new employers to the area Columbus Technical College as other educational institutes in the area are looking at instituting more short term occupational specific coursework based upon employer needs.
+Additionally, in efforts to provide skills training that meets the needs of existing manufacturing employers in the local area and to deter continued downsizing and outsourcing of remaining manufacturing plants still in existence, and hopefully re-stimulate the resurgence and growth of new employers to the region.
+South Georgia Technical College and Columbus Technical College as well as other educational institutes in the region are looking to institute more short term occupational specific coursework based upon employer needs.